Bird vocalization: Definition

 Eastern wood pewee: note the simple repetitive pattern of ascending and descending tones from a grounding note.

 The distinction between songs and calls is based upon complexity, length, and context.
 Songs are longer and more complex and are associated with territory and courtship and mating, while calls tend to serve such functions as alarms or keeping members of a flock in contact.
 Other authorities such as Howell and Webb (1995) make the distinction based on function, so that short vocalizations, such as those of pigeons, and even non-vocal sounds, such as the drumming of woodpeckers and the "winnowing" of snipes' wings in display flight, are considered song.
 Still, others require songs to have syllabic diversity and temporal regularity akin to the repetitive and transformative patterns that define music.
 It is generally agreed upon in birding and ornithology that certain sounds are considered songs.
 In contrast, others are classified as calls, and a good field guide will differentiate between the two.

 Wing feathers of a male club-winged manakin, with the modifications noted by P. L. Sclater in 1860 and discussed by Charles Darwin in 1871.
 The bird produces sound with its wings.

 Bird song is best developed in the order Passeriformes.
 Some groups are nearly voiceless, producing only percussive and rhythmic sounds, such as the storks, which clatter their bills.
 In some manakins (Pipridae), the males have evolved several mechanisms for producing mechanical sounds, including stridulation mechanisms similar to those found in some insects.
 The production of sounds by mechanical means, as opposed to the use of the syrinx, has been termed variously as instrumental music by Charles Darwin, mechanical sounds, and more recently sonation.
 The term sonate has been defined as the act of producing non-vocal sounds that are intentionally modulated communicative signals, produced using non-syringeal structures such as the bill, wings, tail, feet, and body feathers.

 Song is usually delivered from prominent perches, although some species may sing when flying.

 In extratropical Eurasia and the Americas almost all song is produced by male birds; however, in the tropics and to a greater extent the desert belts of Australia and Africa it is more typical for females to sing as much as males.
-These differences and are generally attributed to the much less regular and seasonal climate of Australian and African arid zones requiring that birds breed at any time when conditions are favourable, although they cannot breed in many years because food supply never increases above a minimal level.
+These differences are generally attributed to the much less regular and seasonal climate of Australian and African arid zones requiring that birds breed at any time when conditions are favourable, although they cannot breed in many years because food supply never increases above a minimal level.
 With aseasonal irregular breeding, both sexes must be brought into breeding condition and vocalization, especially duetting, serves this purpose.
 The high frequency of female vocalizations in the tropics, Australia, and Southern Africa may also relate to very low mortality rates, producing much stronger pair-bonding and territoriality.